CodeYourFuture/JavaScript-Core-3-Homework/week-1/Homework/mandatory/0-thinking-like-a-programmer/task.md

 <!-- Write your answer here -->

+Effective way of problem solving skill is the most important quality of a programmer.

 ## 2. When trying to solve a challenge, what should you do first?

 <!-- Write your answer here -->

+try to understand what exactly the problem is. try to draw a diagram or try to explain the problem to someone else or talk to rubber duck as if considering it is someone else to better understand hat the problem is.

 ## 3. What should you do if you get stuck?

 <!-- Write your answer here -->

+If you’re stuck, you should reduce the problem to something simpler.
+-Debug: Go step by step through your solution trying to find where you went wrong.
+Programmers call this debugging (in fact, this is all a debugger does).
+-Reassess: Take a step back.
+Look at the problem from another perspective.
+Is there anything that can be abstracted to a more general approach?